muritane/coordination-architecture/load-bearing_theory_stack.md

 ## Layer 0: Existence (Emergent Coherence)

-A system **exists** when a coherent execution pattern emerges from lower‑layer interactions.
+A system **exists** when a coherent execution pattern emerges from lower-layer interactions.

 Existence requires:

-* sufficient coupling to lower‑layer dynamics,
+* sufficient coupling to lower-layer dynamics,
 * internal constraint structure,
-* non‑immediate decoherence.
+* non-immediate decoherence.

 Existence does **not** require: